New Updates

 Sitting at the table daily with my dad and mom, older sister and younger brother (yes, I was a middle child), profoundly influenced me for good.

-One of the most important things I learned at the table was respect for God, for the various people and their functions in the family, as well as respect for the family unit in general.
-Eating family meals together taught me:
+There were important things I learned at the table, such as respect for God, for the various people and their functions in the family, as well as respect for the family unit in general.
+Looking back, I realize that eating family meals together taught me these six things (at least):

 Respect for my dad who went to work every day to bring home "the bacon" and insisted that we all spend time eating that bacon together around the table.
 My father had some priorities as the head of the home and seeing that we all came together for meals was one.
 He knew that it was important that we connect with one another and also that we commune with one another.
 He understood the value of family "community".
 He was a wise man and I thank God that he was my earthly father.